ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_create/Create_lettering_with_object_properties.md

 ## To create lettering with object properties...

-1Right-click the Lettering icon to access object properties.
+1. Right-click the Lettering icon to access object properties.

 ![lettering_create00023.png](assets/lettering_create00023.png)

-2Enter the text you want to embroider in the text entry panel.
+2. Enter the text you want to embroider in the text entry panel.
 To start a new line, press Enter.

-3Select a font from the Font droplist.
+3. Select a font from the Font droplist.
 To filter the list:

 - Choose a font type: Embroidery, TrueType, or All.
 - Choose a TrueType font style: Block, Serif, Script, Decorative, or All.
 These only apply to TrueType fonts.